sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## React ESLint plugin

 I like it when someone tells me when I’m doing something wrong as soon as possible without asking myself.
-And the linter is a perfect tool for that because it gives me immediate feedback when I’m writing code, right in the editor.
+The linter is a perfect tool for that because it gives us immediate feedback when I’m writing code, right in the editor.

 For React projects, [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) checks many accessibility issues, like missing alternative text on images or incorrect ARIA attributes and roles.